 The above command will setup Ubuntu on OpenSUSE inside a virtual container running using docker.

 After pulling and installing the image, we can run it:

 docker run -it ubuntu

 To exit the running docker container, simply type

 To see all installed containers, type:

-You can check out the official page to see the commands related to docker container update such a memory, CPU and more.
+You can check out the official page to see the commands related to docker container updates such a memory, CPU, and more.